-We’ll create a Systemd unit file for managing Apache ActiveMQ service:
+We’ll create a Systemd unit file for managing the Apache ActiveMQ service:

 Add the following lines:

-You will need to allow port 80 and 8161 through firewalld.
+You will need to allow ports 80 and 8161 through firewalld.
 You can allow them with the following command:

 ActiveMQ will be available on HTTP port 8161 by default.
 Open your favorite browser and navigate to